swiftbytegbr/gmc-docs/docs/nav/reference/servers/start.md

 - Method: POST
 - Path (REST): `/server/{serverId}/start`
 - Returns: 200 OK
-- Backend behavior: Starts the server if stopped.
-409 if already running or busy.
+- Backend behavior: Starts the server if the server is OFFLINE.
+The request returns immediately; the process continues asynchronously.

+## Responses
+- 200 OK: Server start requested.
+- 403 Forbidden: `missingPermission.MANAGE_SERVERS` — you lack the permission to manage servers in this team.
+- 404 Not Found: `general.not_found` — server not found or not in your team.
+- 409 Conflict: `server.is_not_offline` — the server must be OFFLINE to start.
+- 409 Conflict: `server.server_directory_change_in_progress` — a server directory change task is running on this server.

+Note that this request completes immediately and does not wait for the server to be fully started.

 === "Java"